 - Click on Update.

 Now the next step is to connect this app to Power Apps Portal.
 SharePoint developers can follow the below steps to connect it.

 - Navigate to the Portal App created in the Power Apps platform.

 - Click on the Settings option available on selecting the app.

 - Navigate to Site Settings.

 The page will open the Active Site Settings.
 We are required to configure the LinkedIn settings by editing its Consumer Key and Consumer Secret.

 - Add the Value field of the ConsumerKey to the value of Client ID of the app created in LinkedIn.

 - Similarly, add the Value field in ConsumerSecret to the value of the Client Secret field of the app created in LinkedIn.

 - This will add the LinkedIn button to the Sign-In page of the Portal.
 The Sign-In page will open by clicking the “Sign in” option available in Portal’s header.

 - Clicking on the LinkedIn button will allow you to login with a LinkedIn account, and the profile will be displayed.

-Through this blog, one gets an idea about creating a Power Apps Portal and provides it to an external user to play with their portal.
-One can also give access to their apps through this Portal.
-If there is a requirement to allow data access to any user in an appropriate form, SharePoint developer can achieve it through our Power Apps blog series.
+Through this blog, one gets an idea about creating a Power Apps Portal and how it can be used to engage with customers and partners.
+One can also give access to their apps through this power apps Portals.
+If there is a requirement to allow data access to any user in an appropriate form in the company, SharePoint developer can achieve it through our Power Apps blog series.